bkwong1990/PygamePrimerFishBomb/README.md

 # Installation

 * Install Python 3.8.0 and Pygame 2.0.0.dev6 (Google is your friend)
+* This was developed and tested on macOS Catalina.
 * Download the archive and extract it
 * `python3 fish_bomber.py` to start the game